MicrosoftDocs/power-platform/power-platform/admin/connector-action-control.md

 ### Admins need to have maker access to Power Apps

 The list of connector actions is retrieved using calls to Power Apps on behalf of the admin.
-This means the admin must sign in to [Power Apps](https://make.powerapps.com) and have access to complete the user consent process.
-If the admin doesn't have acccess to [Power Apps](https://make.powerapps.com), then the list of connector actions won't be retrieved.
+The admin must sign in to [Power Apps](https://make.powerapps.com) and have access to complete the user consent process.
+If the admin doesn't have access to [Power Apps](https://make.powerapps.com), then the list of connector actions won't be retrieved.

 ### Republish Power Apps